-- Meet with family members and talk about the dangers of different emergencies, including things like floods, severe weather, nuclear accidents and flu pandemics. - 2.
+- 1. Meet with family members and talk about the dangers of different emergencies, including things like floods, severe weather, nuclear accidents and flu pandemics. - 2.
 Discuss how you and your family will respond to each possible emergency. - 3.
-If your family is not together when an emergency happens, discuss ahead of time who will pick up the children and where you will meet if an evacuation is ordered.
+If your family is not together when an emergency happens, discuss ahead of time who will pick up the children or others who depend on you as well as where you will meet if an evacuation is ordered.
 You should plan to meet as far away from the danger area as possible. - 4.
 Discuss what to do in case the power is out or someone is hurt. - 5.
 Draw a floor plan (map) of your home.
 List escape routes from each room. - 6.
-Learn how to turn off the water, gas, and electricity at main switches in your home.
+Learn how to turn off the water, gas and electricity at main switches in your home.
 If for any reason you turn off natural gas service to your home, call your gas company to have it turned back on when the emergency is over.
 Do not try to restore service yourself. - 7.
 Put emergency contact numbers near all telephones.
-Pre-program emergency numbers into phones with auto-dial features. - 8.
-Teach children how and when to dial 9-1-1 to get help during an emergency. - 9.
+Pre-program emergency numbers into phones with auto-dial features.

+- 8. Teach children how and when to dial 9-1-1 to get help during an emergency. - 9.
 Teach children how to make a telephone call to a trusted friend or relative if they are not with you during an emergency.
 Because it is often easier to call long-distance numbers during an emergency than local numbers, one of your emergency contacts should be from outside your area. - 10.
-Tell family members to turn on the radio, the weather radio or television for emergency information. - Pick two meeting places a place near your home and a place outside your neighborhood in case you cannot return home after an emergency. - 12.
+Tell family members to turn on the radio, the weather radio or television for emergency information. - 11.
+Pick two meeting places a place near your home and a place outside your neighborhood in case you cannot return home after an emergency. - 12.
 Take a basic first aid and CPR class.
-Contact the American Red Cross for more information at www.redcross.org or call 1-800-REDCROSS (1-800-733-2767). - 13.
+Contact the American Red Cross for more information at: www.redcross.org or call: 1-800-REDCROSS (1-800-733-2767).
+Community Emergency Response Team (CERT) training is also available through the Pennsylvania Emergency Management Agency (PEMA) at 717-651-2141. - 13.
 Keep important family documents and recent photos (including photos of pets) in a waterproof and fireproof safe.
 Inexpensive safes can be bought at most hardware stores.
-Every year, photocopy the front and back of the cards in your wallet and place a copy in your safe and in your emergency kit. - 14.
-Consider joining a Community Emergency Response Team (CERT) that prepares people to help themselves, their families and their neighbors in the event of a disaster in their community.
-Through CERT, citizens can learn about disaster preparedness and receive training in basic disaster response skills such as fire safety, light search and rescue, and disaster medical operations.
-For additional information on CERT or to find a program in your area, please contact the State CERT Program Manager at ra-empemaextaffairs@pa.gov.
+Every year, photocopy the front and back of the cards in your wallet and place a copy in your safe and in your emergency kit.